laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

-laanp-BuildersDream_v1_w87_P.pak
+laanp-BuildersDream_v1_w88_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 1.3.9.114091 (Week: 87)
+Compatible with Icarus Version: Rev. 1.3.10.114532 (Week: 88)

 ## Description:
 Combines a number of mods in one package, to make building your top priority.
-Includes all stack sizes = 100, unlimited crafting, increased crafting speeds, CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) and much more!
+Includes: craft anything at no cost, increased crafting speeds, stack size increase, and CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) and much more!

 ### 1. laanp changes:
 - Player levels shows actual, beyond 60